genelorenzSarmiento0408/react-theme-switcher-PWA-using-states/README.md

 # Mini Project In React: Theme Switcher

 This is a mini project in React.
 It is a simple theme switcher.
-The component use in it:
+The components use in it are:

 - useEffect()
 - States